fsharp/fsharp.org/community/projects/index.md

 <h2 class="anchor" id="interop" class="anchor">Community Projects: Interoperability</h2>

+*  [R Provider](http://bluemountaincapital.github.io/FSharpRProvider/) - An F# type provider for higher-fidelity integration between F# and R. See [Data Science](#data-science) below.

 *  [COM Type Provider](http://fsprojects.github.io/FSharp.Interop.ComProvider/) - The COM Type Provider provides a new way to do COM interop from F#.
 It allows you to access COM components directly from F# projects and scripts without adding any references other than the type provider itself.

-* [Python Type Provider](http://fsprojects.github.io/FSharp.Interop.PythonProvider/) - Early experimental F# type provider for Python.
+* [Python Type Provider](http://fsprojects.github.io/FSharp.Interop.PythonProvider/) - Experimental F# type provider for Python.
 Uses Python for .NET for metadata and interop.
+Please contribute.

 * [FSharp.Compatiblity](https://github.com/fsprojects/FSharp.Compatibility) - Compatibility libraries for F# for Haskell, Standard ML, OCaml and Scala.
+Please contribute.

 <br />